Kiwari-Labs/kiwari-labs-contracts/README.md

 # @kiwarilabs/contracts

-This is a `solidity` smart contract library for provide multiple types of assets, agreement, campaigns, and utilities for Loyalty Program
+This is a `solidity` smart contract library for provide multiple types of assets, agreement, campaigns, and utilities for Loyalty Program.

-## Overview

-> TODO

 ### Installation